North Dakota Supplemental Security Income Attorney

 Supplemental Security Income (SSI) provides an important safety net for adults and children with disabilities who have limited income and resources.
 Unlike Social Security Disability Insurance (SSDI), SSI does not require a prior work history.
 However, proving your eligibility requires more than just a diagnosis.
 You must demonstrate to the Social Security Administration (SSA) that your medical condition prevents you from working and that your financial assets fall below strict federal limits.

 Navigating these strict technical and medical requirements tends to be overwhelming without experienced legal guidance.
-One mistake in your paperwork or a lack of specific medical evidence often results in a swift denial
+One mistake in your paperwork or a lack of specific medical evidence often results in a swift denial.

 At Ficek Law, we exclusively focus on Social Security disability law and know exactly what the SSA adjudicators look for when they review a file.
-Our team also takes a compassionate, hands-on approach to each case and provide personalized, solutions-driven guidance every step of the way.
+Our team also takes a compassionate, hands-on approach to each case and provides personalized, solutions-driven guidance every step of the way.
 We can identify gaps in your medical history and work directly with your doctors to obtain the specific opinions your case requires.
 Our goal is to simplify the application process and aggressively pursue every available avenue to secure the results you need and deserve.
 We take these cases on contingency, and we do not charge hourly rates or retainer fees.

 Are you confused about whether you are eligible for SSI, or are you not sure where to start?
 We can meet with you virtually, so schedule a free consultation with our North Dakota Supplemental Security Income lawyer by calling (701) 436-2461 or contacting us online.